LIP-Computing/tutorials/iac/iac.md

 match.

-The terraform `resource "local_file" "AnsibleInventory"` is used to produce automatically an ansible inventory file for the kubernetes host, filling the yet unknown private IPs of the k8s nodes, and the public IP of the k8s master.
+The terraform `resource "local_file" "AnsibleInventory"` is used to produce automatically an ansible inventory file for the kubernetes cluster, filling the yet unknown private IPs of the k8s nodes, and the public IP of the k8s master.

 Initialize the provider: